 Established in 1991, the Avon Longitudinal Study of Parents and Children (ALSPAC) charts the lives of 14,500 people born in the former county of Avon between April 1991 and December 1992 as well as the lives of their parents and their children, where applicable.

-Avon Longitudinal Study of Parents and Children (ALSPAC) is the most detailed study of its kind and provides a rich resource for the study of the environmental and genetic factors that affect health and development.
+Based at the University of Bristol, ALSPAC is the most detailed study of its kind in the world, providing a rich resource for the study of the environmental, biological and genetic factors that affect health and development.

 Management and funding

 ALSPAC is funded by the Medical Research Council, the Wellcome Trust and the University of Bristol.
 It is managed by a team based at the University of Bristol which is led by the scientific director, Professor George Davey Smith; the principal investigator, Dr Nic Timpson and Ms Lynn Molloy, the executive director.